Time Management Activities For Employees

 1. You can allocate a time limit of about five to ten minutes for this task.

-2. Each participant will try to find things that they have in common with their colleagues by speaking to as many people as possible within the allocated time.
+2. Each participant will try to find things they have in common with their colleagues by speaking to as many people as possible within the allocated time.

 3. They’ll then need to write down the people they have things in common with.